CodeFromAnywhere/react-with-native/modules/k-explore/README.md

 ## explore()

-this is the safe and friendly version of findFilesRecursively: it
+This is the safe and friendly version of `findFilesRecursively`

 | Input      |    |    |